KeepsItCrypt0/PulseStrategy/xBONDREADME.md

 • Token Issuance: issue xBOND by depositing PLSX during a 120-day period.

-• Liquidity Pool: 5% Fee on xBOND issuance funds a xBOND/PLSX pool on PulseX with lp tokens held by contract.
+• Liquidity Pool: 5% Fee on xBOND issuance funds a xBOND/PLSX pool and is given back over time.

 • Transfer Tax: 5% tax on xBOND transfers.
-(5% to $PLSTR, 20% burned, and 75% to PLSX an reinvested into reserves)
+(5% to $PLSTR, 20% burned, and 75% swapped to PLSX an reinvested into reserves)

 • Redemption: Redeem xBOND for proportional amount of PLSX in contract balance.

-• Liquidity Reinvestment: public function allows Withdraw and reinvestment of 12.5% of LP tokens every 90 days which allows the 5% issuance fee to be returned with fees over time.